nitin-dominic/NR/_projects/9_project.md

 ### Novel/vital aspects of this research study are:
 1. Exploring C3 and C3X modules within the DL architecture for robust feature extraction from i/p images
-2. Testing the model on five catrgories of datasets acquired using various combinations of data augmentation
+2. Testing the model on five catrgories of datasets acquired using various combinations of data augmentation techniques
 3. Assessing model performance on edge device and real-time tasks.

 ### Highlights of this research work includes: